Beta Kappa: History

-During the height of WWII, the fraternity merged with Theta Chi, on with three exceptions released to join other national groups.
-The mother chapter at Hamline University was granted the chapter name, Beta Kappa chapter to honor its rank as a former Alpha chapter.
-The merger added seventeen new chapters to Theta Chi, and two Beta Kappa chapters were merged into existing chapters.
+Beta Kappa merged with Theta Chi on April 14, 1942, with three exceptions released to join other national groups.
+The mother chapter at Hamline University was granted the chapter name, Beta Kappa chapter, to honor its rank as a former Alpha chapter.
+The merger added 6,000 members and seventeen new chapters to Theta Chi; two Beta Kappa chapters were merged into existing chapters.